-Anything on a system component that is required for its operation, including but not limited to application executable and configuration files, system configuration files, static and shared libraries & DLLs, system executables, device drivers and device configuration files, and added third-party components.
+Anything on a system component that is required for its operation, including but not limited to database tables, stored procedures, application executables and configuration files, system configuration files, static and shared libraries and DLLs, system executables, device drivers and device configuration files,and third-party components.

 Acronym for “Terminal Access Controller Access Control System.”
 Remote authentication protocol commonly used in networks that communicates between a remote access server and an authentication server to determine user access rights to the network.
 This authentication method may be used with a token, smart card, etc., to provide two-factor authentication.

 Acronym for “Transmission Control Protocol.”One of the core transport-layer protocols of the Internet Protocol (IP) suite, and the basic communication language or protocol of the Internet.
 See IP.